cominteract/WeSoarHighTodo_AInsigne/README.md

   so installing room did the job of the crud operations From the task list clicking a single task brings up the detail view where you can update its title, date and whether it is completed.
   You can also add a task from the plus button at the top it brings up the detail view where you can update its title, date and whether it is completed.
+  After finishing making the edits.
+You can press submit to insert or update the task.
   After either updating or inserting a task.
 It will go back to the task list with the task list updated

   I also added unit testing and adding a fake build for testing without relying on the api